 Managing Care for Behavioral Symptoms

 Alzheimer's disease damages brain tissues.
 Over time, this damage causes changes in the brain.
 Cognitive symptoms such as memory loss occur.
-A person with Alzheimer's disease can also have behavioral and personality changes.
+A person with Alzheimer's disease can also have behavioral and personality changes due to the changes in the brain.
 It can be hard to watch a loved one behave differently.
 Try to remember that these symptoms are a part of the disease.
 They do not reflect who the person is at their core.1,2

 Things that can cause behavioral symptoms include:3